EPDF and EPUB available Open Access under CC-BY-NC-ND licence.

-Sonia Bertolini is Professor of Sociology of Work in the Department of Cultures, Politics and Society at the University of Turin, Italy.
+Sonia Bertolini is Associate Professor of Sociology of Work in the Department of Cultures, Politics, and Society at the University of Turin, Italy.

 Dirk Hofäcker is Professor of Quantitative Methods of Social Research at the Institute for Social Work and Social Policy at the University of Duisburg-Essen, Germany.

-1. Introduction: Youth transitions in times of labour market insecurity - Michael Gebel, Marge Unt, Sonia Bertolini, Vasiliki Deliyanni-Kouimtzis, and Dirk Hofäcker
+1. Introduction: youth transitions in times of labour market insecurity - Michael Gebel, Marge Unt, Sonia Bertolini, Vassiliki Deliyanni-Kouimtzi, and Dirk Hofäcker

-2. Effects of unemployment and insecure jobs on youth well-being in Europe: The role of economic development and business cycle fluctuations - Olena Nizalova, Gintare Malisauskaite, Despoina Xanthopoulou, Katerina Gousia and Christina Athanasiades
+2. Effects of unemployment and insecure jobs on youth well-being in Europe: economic development and business cycle fluctuations - Olena Nizalova, Gintare Malisauskaite, Despoina Xanthopoulou, Katerina Gousia, and Christina Athanasiades

-3. Contagious health effects of unemployment in couples: does becoming unemployed affect a young partner’s health? - Anna Baranowska-Rataj and Mattias Strandh
+3. Health effects of unemployment in couples: does becoming unemployed affect a young partner’s health? - Anna Baranowska-Rataj and Mattias Strandh

-4. Multiple routes to youth well-being: what buffers the negative consequences of unemployment?
-A qualitative comparative analysis – Triin Lauri and Marge Unt
+4. Multiple routes to youth well-being: a qualitative comparative analysis of buffers to the negative consequences of unemployment - Triin Lauri and Marge Unt

-6. Meanings of work in the narratives of youth who experience labour market insecurity - Eve-Liis Roosmaa, Epp Reiska, Jędrzej Stasiowski, Sonia Bertolini and Paola Maria Torrioni
+6. Meanings of work in the narratives of Italian, Estonian, and Polish young people who experience labour market insecurity - Eve-Liis Roosmaa, Epp Reiska, Jędrzej Stasiowski, Sonia Bertolini, and Paola Maria Torrioni

 7. Housing autonomy of youth in Europe: do labour and housing policies matter? - Valentina Goglio and Sonia Bertolini

-9. Becoming economically autonomous: young people in a time of job insecurity - Antonella Meo, Valentina Moiso, Jędrzej Stasiowski and Zofia Włodarczyk
+9. Becoming economically autonomous: young people in Italy and Poland in a time of job insecurity - Antonella Meo, Valentina Moiso, Jędrzej Stasiowski, and Zofia Włodarczyk

-11. How youth experience and perceive labour market policies in four European countries - Roberta Ricucci, Chiara Ghislieri, Veneta Krasteva, Maria Jeliazkova, Marti Taru and Magdalena Rokicka
+11. How young people experience and perceive labour market policies in four European countries - Roberta Ricucci, Chiara Ghislieri, Veneta Krasteva, Maria Jeliazkova, Marti Taru, and Magdalena Rokicka

-15. Youth transitions and risk of social exclusion: integrating perspectives – Sonia Bertolini, Vasiliki Deliyanni-Kouimtzis, Michael Gebel, Dirk Hofäcker and Marge Unt
+15. Conclusions: Integrating perspectives on youth transitions and the risk of social exclusion - Sonia Bertolini, Vassiliki Deliyanni-Kouimtzi, Michael Gebel, Dirk Hofäcker, and Marge Unt